I love to hear good news from my clients!

 How did XYZ Company let it get this bad?

 The management was too willing to accept hard work instead of results.
 Let’s be clear: most businesses don’t make any money on hard work; they only make money on closed business.
 The payroll management team was expert in payroll, employee benefits, HR law, state and federal tax laws, and much more related to their business.
 But like most companies, they focused the training of their sales reps on product and service knowledge.
 They never talked about sales skills!

 Bad habits and good skills

 Being expert in payroll and HR takes enormous time and dedication.
 Management didn’t have any time left to become expert in sales team development, too.
+But they needed improved sales results, and they needed them NOW.
 They hired us to bridge the gap.
 We evaluated the sales team, and discovered some bad habits, some outdated practices, and some weak skills.
 There were also flashes of brilliance and good skills.
 We needed to improve sales results for consistent high performance.
 Does this mean the sales reps weren’t really trying?

 NO!
 Everybody develops bad habits over time.
 Everybody sharpens some skills while others rust.
 Managing a business without sales coaching is like trying to run a sports team without a coach.
 You hire talented guys, give them good equipment, schedule games and attend them, and at the end of the season wonder why the team isn’t playing well.
 Even the best need some objective guidance periodically to keep them sharp.
 It’s the only way to improve results.
 Coaches help you train your most important skills to defeat the next specific opposing team.
 And they help you create an effective game plan for every team you meet.
 That’s what XYZ Company was lacking.
 We created it for them in our coaching curriculum.
 8 months later, it’s still paying off.